-Certified Nursing Aides (CNA) must be checked for inclusion on the State's CNA abuse registry, which is maintained by the contracted agency.
+Certified Nursing Aides (CNA) must be checked for inclusion on the State's CNA abuse registry, which is maintained by a contracted vendor.
 Service providers are responsible for conducting screenings for prospective employees.
 SMA staff are tasked with verifying completion of these screenings during compliance reviews.